Andrea18500/gccr/README.md

 If you are not in the same folder you have to specify the path to the file.

 ## Issues
-- v0.1
+- v0.2
-  - In the current version arguments that has to be passed to the file are not   supported.
   - There could be some issues during installation, if so:
     1. Check if you are admin by running ```sudo echo ok``` and enter your password, if it prints *ok* you are admin.
     2. Run again the installation command
     3. Try to delete the folder gccr that you have downloaded using ```rm -rf gccr```.
     4. Run again the installation
     5. Try re installing gcc by running: ```sudo apt update``` and ```sudo apt install build-essential```
-    6. Repeat from passage a
+    6. Repeat from passage 1.

 For every other issue contact me: andrea18500@hotmail.it

 # Versions
+-v0.2
+  - Added support for up to 4 arguments
 - v0.1
   - First version
   - Basic features